nickorlow/atlantis/README.md

 # Atlantis (ATL) (Formerly known as CavCash)

+This is a seperate project from CavCash the payment processor

 A re-implementation of the CryptoNode protocol in C# with some other goodies.

 Atlantis aims to be a CryptoCurrency with privacy features similar to Monero.